junghan0611/spacemacs/layers/+themes/colors/README.md

 All detected color codes in the current buffer will be be highlighted as their actual color.
-However, for accurate display, this mode requires that you use GUI Emacs and that you haven\'t disabled sRGB mode (if your platform uses that).
+However, for accurate display, this mode requires that you use GUI Emacs and that you haven't disabled sRGB mode (if your platform uses that).

 To enable, you must manually toggle it on and off on a per-buffer basis